 HTML headers (e.g. the <h1> tag) provide Google with a lot of context pertaining to the relevancy of your site.
 Words placed within header tags are weighted more heavily than those contained within the main content on your site.

 As such, it is vitally important that you include relevant keywords within these headers whenever possible, but it is also important that your header tags are structured appropriately.
-Some WordPress themes do not follow best practice in this regard, so you may want to check your header tags now.
+Some WordPress themes do not follow best practices in this regard, so you may want to check your header tags now.
 In brief:

 - On your home page, the <h1> tag should be the name of your site